Causal Effect of Functional Treatment: Real Data Analysis

 The left panel of Figure~\ref{fg2} shows the estimated slope functions.
-All the estimated slope functions have the same increasing trend over frequencies, while they have negative effect on the outcome variable for low frequencies.
-In other words, subjects with higher frontal asymmetry values on the low frequency domain tend to be healthier.
-This is consistent with the observations in~\citet{Ciarleglio2022}, where the authors found a negative association between the frontal asymmetry curves and the major depressive disorder status, using their functional regression model.
-More specifically, in the left panel of Figure~\ref{fg2}, the estimated slope functions of FSW is the steepest and shows the largest effect in the low frequency domain.
-In contrast, the estimated slope function of Naive has overall smallest absolute values; the other three curves are quite close to each other.
+All the estimated slope functions have the same increasing trend over frequencies, while they have a negative effect on the outcome variable for low frequencies.
+In other words, subjects with higher frontal asymmetry values on the low-frequency domain tend to be healthier.
+This is consistent with the observations in~\citet{Ciarleglio2022}, where it was found a negative association between the frontal asymmetry curves and the major depressive disorder status using their functional regression model.
+More specifically, in the left panel of Figure~\ref{fg2}, the estimated slope function of FSW is the steepest and shows the largest effect in the low-frequency domain.
+In contrast, the estimated slope function of FLR has the overall smallest absolute values; the other three curves are quite close to each other.

-To illustrate visually the above negative effect found from the estimated slope function, we compute the estimated ADRF $E\{Y^*(z)\}$ of three curves, which correspond to the smallest, median and largest average frontal asymmetry values over low frequencies 4 to 15 Hz.
+To visualize the above negative effect in the estimated slope function, we compute the estimated ADRF $E\{Y^*(z)\}$ of three curves, which correspond to the smallest, median and largest average frontal asymmetry values over low frequencies 4 to 15 Hz.
 The middle panel of Figure~\ref{fg2} exhibits the selected curves and the right panel shows the corresponding estimated $E\{Y^*(z)\}$ using all methods, which are around 2.9, 2.8 and 2.3 for the three curves, respectively.